ternandsparrow/inaturalistjs/README.md

 ```

 Alternatively, the token can be passed as a parameter (use the actual
-name of the paramater and not csrf_param)
+name of the paramater and not csrf_param).

 ```js
 var params = {